enarjord/passivbot/README.md

 the mutation coefficient m determines the mutation range, and is inversely proportional to k, which is a simple counter.

 in other words, at first new candidates will vary wildly from the best settings, towards the end they will vary less, "fine tuning" the settings.

-it is possible to run the same backtest in two or more terminals simultaneously.  they will share best candidate and dump results in same file for later analysis.

-if you wish to do so, use the same session name for all and be sure to start with only one and let it finish downloading trades and making a trades_list cache before starting the others.

 ------------------------------------------------------------------